tfsojon/richinsql-blog/content/post/2019-07-01-inserting-data-from-a-select.md

   - t-sql
 ---

-In SQL Server it is possible to insert data from one table into another using a select within the insert statement, I recently ran into an issue where a stored procedure has been written that didn&#8217;t specify the columns on the insert side of the statement and simply specified
+In SQL Server it is possible to insert data from one table into another using a select within the insert statement, I recently ran into an issue where a stored procedure has been written that didn't specify the columns on the insert side of the statement and simply specified

 ```
         select * from t